Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 cat gene-list.txt | parallel -k "python ./paralog_retriever.py name.txt {} > {}.paralogs.fasta" 2> paralogs.txt
 ```
 ### 7. Clean up
-Use `cleanup.py` script from HybPiper to remove thousands of unncessary files, mainly the output of SPAdes assembler.
+Use `cleanup.py` script from HybPiper to remove thousands of unnecessary files, mainly the output of SPAdes assembler.
 There is a file number limit on Hydra cluster for each user, so this job needs to be done regularly.

 ```
 # /bin/sh